List of General Hospital characters introduced in the 1990s: 1990s

 Jagger stopped his brother Stone from driving the getaway van that would carry Frank Smith out of jail.
 Tragedy struck when the bike Jagger was riding crashed and he was knocked out.
 Jagger recuperated from his motorcycle spill in time to marry Karen in a touching wedding ceremony.
 It was a day filled with love—and surprises.
 Karen's mother revealed to Karen that Scott Baldwin was her father.
 Karen, overjoyed by the news, happily hopped on the back of her new husband's motorcycle and sped off to a new life in San Francisco, where Karen would become a doctor and Jagger would become a police officer.

 In 1995, Stone Cates had come down with the flu.
 As his girlfriend Robin Scorpio nursed him with chicken soup, he convinced her she should go to Yale.
 Stone assured Robin he had been tested and was HIV negative.
-They made love for the first time.
+They had sex for the first time.
 Mac was furious when he found out, but he came to realize he had to let Robin grow up.
 When Stone could not shake the flu, tests revealed the worst possible news.
 Stone was HIV positive.
 Stone could not bring himself to reveal the deeply tragic news to Robin.

 Jagger returned to Port Charles to visit with Stone, luckily getting the chance to spend a little time with his brother before Stone died later that year.

 Karen returned to Port Charles in 1997 as a young doctor in General Hospital's intern program, where she discovered she was going to be working closely with Dr. Joe Scanlon.
 Karen and Joe had been childhood friends in Port Charles.
 Although Karen was now married to Jagger Cates, a police officer stationed in San Francisco, she was still attracted to Joe, and Joe was attracted to Karen.

 Karen's marriage to Jagger was on shaky ground, but she wanted to make it work.
 Although they constantly found themselves in close situations, Karen and Joe resisted their impulses, as Karen tried to stay faithful to her husband.
 Afraid of her feelings for Joe and needing to see Jagger, Karen went to San Francisco.
 While there, Karen learned that Jagger had been having an affair and that their marriage was truly over.
 Karen returned to Port Charles and her friendship with Joe grew deeper and the two began dating.